February 17, 2023

 A Word About Wait Times

-Because wait times are growing, especially for larger cottages and apartments, we are requiring people to be on the Priority List for three years before they can start the process to get on the Ready List for any cottage or apartment over 1,000sq.
-Ft.
-That’s why we encourage everyone to join the Priority List as soon as possible, again to ensure a “low” number and a higher position in queue for the apartment or cottage of your choice, when you are finally ready to move into the community.
+Because wait times are growing, especially for larger cottages and apartments, we are requiring people to be on the Priority List for three years before they can start the process to get on the Ready List for any cottage or apartment over 1,000 sq. ft.
+We are also seeing wait times grow for our medium-sized accommodations and are requiring people to be on the priority list for one year before they can begin the Ready List process.
+That’s why we encourage everyone to join the Priority List as soon as possible, to ensure a “low” number and a higher position in queue for the apartment or cottage of your choice, when you are finally ready to move into the community.

 We recognize that people’s plans and circumstances change.
 If you have had a change in plans and want to be removed from the Priority list, just write us requesting a refund and we will refund the Priority List deposit portion of the fee.
 However, if you decide to rejoin the list later on for some reason, you will get a new Priority list number.
-If you decide you’d like to move in sooner rather than later, and would like to explore the value a one bedroom home might offer, let us know right away.
+If you decide you’d like to move in sooner rather than later, and would like to explore the value a smaller home, such as a one bedroom cottage or apartment might offer, please let us know right away.

-We hope this helps explain the Priority List/Ready List process, but if you still have any questions, just give us a call and we’ll be happy to answer any questions for you!
+We hope this helps explain the Priority List/Ready List process.
+If you still have any questions, just give us a call and we’ll be happy to answer any questions for you!